John Harry Grainger: Return to Victoria

 After pursuing a curative journey in Europe with his companion Winifred Falconer, Grainger returned to Melbourne in 1906, where he was awarded first prize in a design competition for the administrative block of the Melbourne Town Hall.
 Though experiencing the debilitating symptoms and pain of tertiary syphilis, he continued in practice in partnership with Phillip Kennedy and John Little as Grainger, Kennedy and Little.
 By 1910 the firm was reduced to Grainger and Little but continued to secure significant projects, including the first stage of the State Savings Bank in Elizabeth Street, and Collins House (both now demolished).
 Grainger retired in 1915, but his name lived on in the firm Grainger, Little and Barlow for many years.
-He died two years later in 1917, and was buried Box Hill Cemetery in an unmarked grave.
+He died two years later in 1917, and was buried at Box Hill Cemetery in an unmarked grave.
 A headstone was finally erected in 2013.

 Bridge designs

 In August 1879, at the age of 24, having already designed Adelaide's Albert Bridge, and while still resident in Adelaide, he entered a partnership in Melbourne (Jenkins and Grainger—sometimes spelt Granger) through which he forwarded designs for two new bridges in Victoria.
 One was for a new Princes Bridge over the Yarra River in Melbourne, the other a unique swing bridge over the Latrobe River at Sale.
 These were entirely his own work, both earning him lucrative first prizes and being followed by construction of the prestigious bridges.

 He overcame chronic illness to design at least 14 bridges as well as five water supply and irrigation schemes, and a large number of buildings, many of which are on heritage registers in Australia and New Zealand.